b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 **Type:** bool

 ..  topic:: Description

-	This label attribute is used to
+	This attribute is used to add a line under the text

-..  note:: Not yet tested
+..  code-block:: python

-    ui.Font({ 'Underline': True })
+    ui.Label({'Text': "My Label", "Font": ui.Font({ 'Underline': True }),

 Overline